peaudecastor/boost-security-scanner-buildkite-plugin/README.md

 ### `scanner_version` (Optional, string)

-Overrides the docker image tag to load when performing scans
+Overrides the docker image tag to load when performing scans.
+If undefined, this will default to pulling the latest image from the current release channel.

 ## Developing